gradle/gradle-talks/talks/publishing/src/demos/demo-notes.md

   * Can joke about how it _should_ work : repositories { maven { url file('repo/maven') }}
   * But requires: repositories { mavenDeployer { repository(url: file('repo/maven).toURI())}}

-* Downsides: implicit, inconsistent, poor names, ...
+* Downsides: implicit, inconsistent, poor names , ...

 ## Publishing the new way
 * Add configuration for empty ivy publication